study guides for every class

 Review Questions

-• Discuss the role of judicial review in shaping the outcomes of US Supreme Court cases and its significance in American governance.
+• Discuss the significance of judicial review as established by U.S. Supreme Court cases and its implications for government authority.

-• Evaluate the impact of landmark US Supreme Court cases on civil rights movements throughout American history.
+• Evaluate how landmark U.S. Supreme Court cases have reshaped societal norms and government policies throughout American history.